School Nutrition Programs Compliance Handbook

 School Breakfast Program (SBP)

-School Food Authorities (SFA) operating the National School Lunch Program (NSLP) can receive cash assistance for operating a federally assisted nonprofit breakfast program to students.
-Students receiving free and reduced price lunches are eligible to receive breakfast for free or reduced priced within schools sponsoring a breakfast program.
-Since breakfast is often considered the most important meal of the day, SFAs are encouraged to participate in the School Breakfast Program (SBP).
+Schools and RCCIs operating the National School Lunch Program (NSLP) can receive cash assistance for operating a federally assisted nonprofit breakfast program to students.
+Students receiving free meals or reduced priced lunches are eligible to receive breakfast for free or reduced priced within schools sponsoring a breakfast program.
+Since breakfast is often considered the most important meal of the day, schools and RCCIs are encouraged to participate in the School Breakfast Program (SBP).

 Special Milk Program (SMP)

 The Special Milk Program (SMP) is designed to encourage the consumption of milk by children.
-The SMP provides milk to children in schools, eligible camps, and childcare institutions and for grades that do not participate in other federal meal service programs.
+The SMP provides milk to children in schools, eligible camps, and Residential Child Care Institutions (RCCI) for grades that do not participate in other federal meal service programs.
 The program reimburses schools for the milk they serve.
-SFAs must agree to use the Federal reimbursement to reduce the selling price of milk to all children.
+Schools and RCCIs must agree to use the federal reimbursement to reduce the selling price of milk to all children.

 For more information on the SMP, see chapter 14.